 I think you’ll agree that season is still very Studio.
 We are still dedicated to the kind of immediate connection between artist and audience, play and present moment, that has always animated our work.
 We’re calling this season “In the Moment”—which captures the livewire of performance, the unique frame that the pandemic gives this season, and the resonance each of these plays has with this unprecedented moment in history.

-The plays of the season are all quite distinct in their interests and their tone, from Dael Orlandersmith’s look at the pain and resilience from communities of Ferguson, MO in 2014 that reverberates today; to Lisa Kron’s stories of her father, a Holocaust survivor and roller coaster enthusiast; to a world premiere about the moral reckoning of an ICE subcontractor; to an adventurous installation from Scottish innovators Vox Motus, designed to be experienced in person and alone.
-Each of the forms that the plays take— audio plays, digital drama, installation-based theatre, a four-show rep— are brand new to us and to you.
+The plays of the season are all quite distinct in their interests and their tone, from Dael Orlandersmith’s look at the pain and resilience from communities of Ferguson, MO in 2014 that reverberates today; to Lisa Kron’s stories of her father, a Holocaust survivor and roller coaster enthusiast; to a world premiere about the moral reckoning of an ICE subcontractor.
+Each of the forms that the plays take—audio plays, digital drama, streamed solo performances—are brand new to us and to you.

-If you’ve been with us for a few years, you’ll see we’re also re-making past work for our present moment—I’ll re-stage the 2014 Cock for socially distant actors; Doris Duke Artist in Residence Psalmayene 24 will direct a revival of Will Power’s Flow for a new generation; Marti Lyons returns to direct Kings, Sarah Burgess’s lacerating comedy about lobbyists and politics, in audio play form (available just before our election).
+If you’ve been with us for a few years, you’ll see we’re also re-making past work for our present moment—I’ll re-stage the 2014 Cock for socially distant actors; Doris Duke Artist in Residence Psalmayene 24 will direct a revival of Will Power’s Flow for a new generation.

-After our forays into audio and digital plays, we’re inviting you back into 14th and P in gradual steps—and we have digital options for almost every production.
-But it is good to be making plans to be together, even virtually, and to share the visions of the many artists of this season.
-We’ve made the plans with hope and humility, and if we have to shift our programming, we promise we’ll find equally adventurous and exciting work (alongside a generous refund policy).
+After a long hiatus from producing theatre, it is good to be making plans to be together, even virtually, and to share the visions of the many artists of this season.
 More than ever, we are grateful for your support and sense of adventure as we step into the future together.

 Click on production title to see show description.